kdsparks/cse15l-lab-reports/labreport5.md

 TA's Response:

 First I'd recommend checking if the numerical grade is calculated correctly in your `findGrade` method.
-Try adding a test with just one `Grade` in the `scores` array, then another tests with two `Grade`s.
+Try adding a test with just one `Grade` in the `scores` array, then another test with two `Grade`s.
 Rerun `bash test.sh`.
 You can disable the original tests by commenting out the `@Test` line.

 Student's Response: